humanmade/network-media-library/readme.md

 If you don't wish to use Composer, install the plugin as you would normally.

-The plugin should be network activated from the Network Admin.
+The plugin should either be installed as a mu-plugin, or network activated.
+It cannot be activated on individual sites on the network.

 ## Compatibility